phayes/fdh-rs/src/movingwindow/README.md

 Because the MWFDH is so computationally cheap, it is practical to use it to constuct a constant-time variation.
 To construct a constant-time MWFDH, we specificy a fixed number of iterations.
 As the moving window steps through the underlying XOF Hash Function, it keeps track of how many iterations have been completed, and steps through a fixed-number of iterations regardless of if a valid diget-value was found or not.
 Regardless of the number of iterations completed, the first valid digest value found is still used as the diget value of the constant-time MWFDH.

 It's possible that the constant-time MWFDH does not find a valid digest value after stepping through the specified fixed-number of iterations.
 In this case, no digest value is produced and an error is raised.
-The probability of an error can be strictly bounded by specifying a large enough fixed number of iterations, and can be made a non-issue in practice.
+The probability of an error can be strictly bounded by the number of iterations, and can be made a non-issue in practice by specifying a large enough fixed number of iterations.

 ---